-Susan is a Professor of Quantitative Criminology within the School of Law at the University of Edinburgh and leader of the Edinburgh based SCCJR team who specialise in conducting and facilitating high quality quantitative criminological research in Scotland, and developing statistical analysis and data modelling.
-In addition to SCCJR, Susan is co-director of the Edinburgh Study of Youth...
+Susan is Professor of Quantitative Criminology in the School of Law at the University of Edinburgh.
+She is a longstanding associate of SCCJR and was formerly leader of the CJ Quest team which specialized in conducting high quality quantitative criminological research in Scotland.
+Susan is Director of the ESRC-funded Understanding Inequalities project which seeks to explore the causes and...

 Dr Ellie Bates